SerendipifyMe/GroupDiscoveryAppTemplate/README.md

  - initiate a connection request using one of the matching user's connection strings
    - **REQ:** http://serendipify.me/api/user?initiateContact=&groupName=GROUPNAME&userGroupSession=USERSESSION&targetContact=MATCHUSERCONNSTRING1
     - **RESP:** { "initiateContact":"OK",  "Message":"Contact Request Sent Successfully for common interest "pref-1".
 You get max 3 messages sent per day." }

+### Implementation Example
+The code in this repository is a java library for an example Android template group discovery application.
+Go into the folders to read more details.

 ## The Developer Console
 To assist you with developing your mobile application against our API, we make available a development console: